I zigged when I should have zagged. Maybe that should be the title of my memoirs.

 In 1965 I decided to go to the United States and join the U.S. Marine Corps.
 (The reasons, I may talk about in a book someday.)
 I went to flight school and graduated in ’67 as a 2nd Lt in the USMC and a Naval Aviator.
 Not having read American newspapers in Europe, and CNN not having been invented yet, I did not know anything about Vietnam, other than the French fought a war in Indochine when I was young.
 Imagine my surprise when I learned that I was going to be spending the next 13 months “in-country”, as they called it.
 As you may surmise, I survived my tour of duty, no thanks to me (there is another book here someday).

 After my discharge from the USMC, I went to Andros Island in the Bahamas and spent a year diving with Archie Forfar and his guests.
 (Maybe a book here too) When my money ran out, I went to New York City to visit my friend David Weir, and mooch a few meals from him till I could figure out the next chapter of my saga.
-David was a stockbroker and he managed to land me a job at a desk next to him in Bache & Co in Manhattan.
-The plan was to be a stockbroker until I could figure out what to do with the rest of my life.
+David was a stockbroker and he managed to land me a job at a desk next to him in Bache & Co. in Manhattan.
+The plan was to be a stockbroker until I could find my true calling.

 It took me 40 years of traveling around the world, to discover that my English teacher was wrong.
 I love writing.
 I always have.
 Fortunately I now have a wide gamut of life experiences to draw from in my new career (and spellchecker too).
 Along the way, I fell in love with cars, boats, and planes.
 Oh, and I should not forget women.
 I love women.
 I have been married 3 times and have four wonderful children, a daughter and three sons.

 A few years ago I was living in Los Angeles and my life changed dramatically.
-I had a stroke, divorced my second wife and moved to San Miguel de Allende, in central Mexico, where the following year I convinced a beautiful Canadian lady to marry me.
+I had a small stroke, got divorced, and left L.A.
+The following year, while visiting San Miguel de Allende, in central Mexico, I met a beautiful Canadian lady and convinced her to marry me.